Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 The output of the GeM pooling is passed through a \textit{feature refinement block}---a simple sequence of Linear, BatchNorm, and ReLU layers.
-This \textit{feature refinement block} preserves the shape of the features, resulting in an output size of 448.\footnote{Note that the batch size is omitted from all data shapes discussed in~\secref{sec:dl-architecture}.}
+This \textit{feature refinement block} preserves the shape of the features, resulting in an output size of 448.

-Up to this point, the defined neural network architecture can be used for standard classification tasks; adding one extra Linear classification layer with a shape 448 $\times$ \textit{number of classes} would do the job.
+Up to this point, the defined neural network architecture can be used for standard classification tasks; adding one extra Linear classification layer with a shape (448 $\times$ \textit{number of classes}) would do the job.
 However, our goal is to produce embeddings of network flows.
-Thus, as the final part of the network, we add a \textit{compression neck} that is composed of a Linear layer with a shape 448 $\times$ 256, BatchNorm, and a vector L2-normalization operation.
+Thus, as the final part of the network, we add a \textit{compression neck} that is composed of a Linear layer with a shape (448 $\times$ 256), BatchNorm, and a vector L2-normalization operation.
 The \textit{compression neck} excludes a ReLU activation function on purpose, as its task is to compress features into the desired embedding size of 256 without introducing additional non-linear transformations.

-We want to distinguish the backbone part---the stem, convolutional block, and the \textit{feature refinement block}---from the entire neural network.
+We want to distinguish the backbone part---the stem, convolutional blocks, and the \textit{feature refinement block}---from the entire neural network.
 We refer to this backbone as \texttt{30pktTCNET} (visualized in~\figref{fig:backbone-model}), while the complete model representing the $\Phi$ embedding function is denoted as \texttt{30pktTCNET\_256} (visualized in~\figref{fig:embedding-function}).
 With the final hyperparameter configuration, \texttt{30pktTCNET\_256} has one million trainable parameters.